mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/BOTSV2.md

 ### **Series 1xx**

-Insider Attack from Amber Turing (Internal Data Theft and sold to the competitor.
+Insider Attack from Amber Turing (Internal Data Theft and sold to the competitor).

+Installed Tor browser to have an unauthorized connection to sell the confidential information.

 ### **Series 2xx**